Jack Skellington: The Nightmare Before Christmas: Oogie's Revenge

-Tired of using the same old themes over and over on Halloween, Jack Skellington goes to Doctor Finkelstein, who gives him the Soul Robber, an invention that changes shape.
+Tired of using the same old themes over and over on Halloween, Jack Skellington goes to Doctor Finkelstein, who gives him the Soul Robber, a slimy green creature that changes shape.
 Jack decided to leave Halloween Town to get new ideas for Halloween frights.
 When Jack comes back to town, he finds that Oogie Boogie has been resurrected.
 Now Jack has to set things right again.
-Jack dances, fights and sings in this game to attack Oogie Boogie's minions.
-Jack is portrayed as inept to some degree in this game.

 Chris Sarandon did both the speaking and singing voice for Jack in this game.

 Disney Universe

-Jack Skellington features in the Nightmare Before Christmas downloadable expansion pack which includes Jack Skellington, Sally, Oogie-Boogie, Dr. Finklestein, and the Mayor as in-game playable costumes.
+Jack Skellington features in the Nightmare Before Christmas downloadable expansion pack which includes Jack Skellington, Sally, Oogie-Boogie, Dr. Finkelstein, and the Mayor as in-game playable costumes.
 The downloadable content can be bought from console stores (e.g. the PlayStation Store).
 The package included the costumes of which some could be found in the downloaded level.
-Unlike the worlds originally in the game which all had 3 chapters, the Nightmare Before Christmas world only had 1 chapter called 'Halloween Graveyard'.

 Kingdom Hearts series

 Jack Skellington appears in four installments of the Kingdom Hearts video game series.
-He inhabits the world of Halloween Town, where the evil Heartless threatens its denizens.
-The games' main protagonists, Sora, Donald Duck and Goofy, befriend Jack and together they battle the Heartless, and also Oogie Boogie.
-In combat, Jack uses some of his scary powers with demonstrations of some magic, making him a formidable sorcerer.
+He inhabits the world of Halloween Town, where the Heartless threatens its denizens.
+The games' protagonists, Sora, Donald Duck and Goofy, befriend Jack and together they battle the Heartless, and also Oogie Boogie.

 Chris Sarandon reprises his role for the English version, and Masachika Ichimura provides Jack's Japanese voice.

 Kingdom Hearts

 Jack Skellington introduces himself to Sora, Goofy, and Donald Duck as the ruler of Halloween Town.
-Jack plans to use the heart that Finklestein created to control the seemingly docile Heartless to make a festival called "Heartless Halloween" so that Halloween can be frightening, but the idea fails when not only the first experiment cause the Heartless to go berserk, but Oogie Boogie steals the finished heart, and plans to use it to take over Halloween Town.
+Jack plans to use the heart that Finkelstein created to control the seemingly docile Heartless to make a festival called "Heartless Halloween" so that Halloween can be frightening, but the idea fails when not only the first experiment cause the Heartless to go berserk, but Oogie Boogie steals the finished heart, and plans to use it to take over Halloween Town.
 At Oogie's manor, Jack, Sora, and the gang confront him.
 After Oogie is defeated, Jack finds out that Oogie uses dark orbs as his source of life, which Oogie combines himself with his manor to become a giant boss.
-Once the gang defeats Oogie once again, and his manor crumbles, revealing Halloween Town's keyhole.
-Jack is considerably shorter in this game than as he appeared in the movie, though he is still rather tall when compared to the game's main protagonists.
+Once the gang defeats Oogie once again, his manor crumbles, revealing Halloween Town's keyhole.